wd5gnr/Elf-RcForth/readme.md

 By Mike Riley

 Previous  update : 24 May 2022  Glenn Jolly
-Last update: 9 Aug 2023 Al Williams
+Last update: 13 Aug 2023 Al Williams

 What's new
 ----------
 Verson 0.3

+If you forget to close a colon definition or if you put extra things after a colon definition or a variable you will get an error

+Simple variables get initialized to 0 automatically

 Numbers can always be written as 0#10 or 0xFF (decimal 10 and hex FF).